Midwest Horse Fair, held at the Alliant Energy Center in Madison, Wisconsin, is one of the largest 3 day horse fairs in

 What is the Midwest Horse Fair?

-Every year the Midwest Horse Fair gets bigger & better, and 2016 will be no exception!
-Every performance is a unique experience as exhibitors have the option to incorporate the 2016 theme, "The Sky's the Limit", into their demonstrations.
+Every year the Midwest Horse Fair gets bigger & better, and 2017 will be no exception!
+Every performance is a unique experience as exhibitors have the option to incorporate the 2017 theme, "Wonder Horse", into their demonstrations.

 What is there to do at the Midwest Horse Fair?

 Whether you are a horseless horse lover, new horse owner, or seasoned professional, there is something for everyone to enjoy at the Midwest Horse Fair.
 Non-horse owners, families, and children can meet the horses up close by touring the New Holland Pavilions.
 To help make future breeding decisions, mare owners have the opportunity to view stallions of all different breeds from around the Midwest on Stallion Avenue in Pavilion One.
 Many different breeds of horses are represented during the breed demonstrations in the arenas.
 Hundreds of clinics, seminars, and educational events are presented by some of the top horse professionals from around the country.
 Over 500 vendor booths offer shopping opportunities with something for everyone.
 Enjoy the “mane” event feature presentations focusing on the magnificent horse.

 Who puts on the Midwest Horse Fair?